GorillaAshtray/voyager-home-assignment/README.md

    `ssh -i ./.keys/id_rsa ec2-user@10.11.12.13`

-   Afterwards, run the following command inside the node to install Minikube:
+   Afterwards, copy ./scripts/install_minikube.sh and run the following command inside the node to install Minikube:

    `./scripts/install_minikube.sh`

    Then, copy the contents of the `./apache-kubernetes` directory into the node and apply the deployment and service files to the node: